hamidrezaHemati/Internet-of-Things/README.md

 ## Table of Contents
 - IOT curse - 2021 winter-spring semester
-- Line Detection
 - Smart Attendance system
 - Teaching Assistant

 ## IOT curse - 2021 winter-spring semester
 slides and projects i have done as student at IOT class in winter of 2021
-## Line Detection
-This project aims to implement a navigator module for a robot that moves on specific lines on a path.
-To implement this module 3 LDR sensor was used to detect the light reflected from the surface and based on the amount of reflection the path can be detected.
-Also with the help of 3 LDR that placed on a straight line, we can figure out witch way to move the robot in order to keep it on a straight line.
 ## Smart Attendance system (RFID-Based Attendance System with Automated Absence Tracking)
 In this project, we have created a complete system for smart attendance along with a smart door.